larestrepo/plutus/README.md

-# plutus
-plutus pioneer program

-## Installation
+# This repo contains instrunctions to setup the environment for plutus as part of the plutus pioneer program training.

+### HW recommendations:

+    Ubuntu on VPS, virtualbox or WSL
+    At least 30GB harddrive
+    Decent RAM

 ### Installing NIX

     sudo apt update
     sudo apt upgrade -y

-Make Single user installation
+Make Single user installation.
+For details go to https://nixos.org

         sh <(curl -L https://nixos.org/nix/install) --no-daemon

- Do not forget to source the path:
+ Do not forget to source the path as recommended at the end of the installation:

     . /home/<use_name>/.nix-profile/etc/profile.d/nix.sh

-Edit nix.conf file to decrease the amount of time for building In case of not having /etc/nix/nix.confg create ~/.config/nix/nix.conf instead.
+Edit nix.conf file to decrease the amount of time for building.
+In case of not having /etc/nix/nix.confg create ~/.config/nix/nix.conf instead.
 Add the following lines:

       substituters        = https://hydra.iohk.io https://iohk.cachix.org https://cache.nixos.org/